jillvillany/python-dev-setup/README.md

 **NOTE:** Code below found in [this Medium article](https://medium.com/@charlesdobson/how-to-customize-your-macos-terminal-7cce5823006e)

-1. Open your terminal of choice (i.e. Mac users default terminal/ Windows users Git Bash)
+1. Open your terminal of choice (i.e. Mac users default terminal/ Windows users WSL)
 2. Cd to your home directory
     - ```cd ~```
-3. Create .bash_profile file if it doesn't already exist (this was part of the Mac set up but not Windows)
+3. Create .bash_profile file if it doesn't already exist
     - ```touch .bash_profile```
 4. Open .bash_profile
     - Mac: ```open .bash_profile```
-    - Windows: ```notepad .bash_profile```
+    - WSL: ```vim .bash_profile```
 5. Add this line to the bottom of the file
     - ```source ~/.bash_prompt```
+    - NOTE: In vim, type `i` to enter INSERT mode and then right click to paster the copied text.
+Press `esc` to exit INSERT mode.
+Type `:wq` and press enter to save and close the file.
 6. Create .bash_prompt file
     - ```touch .bash_prompt```
 7. Open .bash_prompt file